xrdocs/ncs5500/_tutorials/acl-ip-fragments-matching-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

 The above 2 profiles are only applicable for systems having Jericho and Q-MX with NetLogic (NL12k) eTCAM.
 For systems having Jericho+ and Optimus Prime (OP) eTCAM it works by default due to larger space available.
+(We will dedicate a separate post for Jericho2 and its properties.)

 | Hardware             | ASIC | eTCAM |
 |----------------------|------|-------|